List of criminal organizations in DC Comics: A

+A.C.R.O.S.T.I.C.

+A'monn A'mokk's offspring

+When White Martian A'monn A'mokk sought to eliminate the Son of Vulcan, he combined his DNA with that he secured from members of the Secret Society of Super Villains.
+The result was Sapling, Buster, Silhouette, Quaker, and Blur.

+Academy of Arch-Villains

+The Academy of Arch-Villains was a gathering of Wonder Woman villains Angle Man, Human Fireworks, and Mouse Man.

 Academy of Crime

 The Academy of Crime is a low rent "school for criminals" based in Hollywood, California.
 First appearing in Detective Comics #515 (June 1982), it is an institute run by a thug called Headmaster who educates his students in the art of various crimes.
 Mirage is a known graduate of the Academy of Crime.
 It was shut down by Batman when some of its students ended up in Gotham City.

+Acolytes of Zoom

+The Acolytes of Zoom were Speed Force-empowered individuals assembled by Zoom to fight the Flash.
+They included the Human Block, Folded Man, Magali, the Top, and William Selkirk.

+Aero-troopers

+Aerial unit of Apokolips not to be confused with the Parademons.

 The Agenda

 The Agenda is an opposing organization in genetics to Project Cadmus that absorbed Darkseid's Evil Factory and is responsible for creating Match.
 The group appears to have ended with the death of their leader, Lex Luthor's ex-wife Contessa Erica Alexandra del Portenza.
 Their first appearance was in Superboy (vol. 4) #36 (February 1997).

+YOUR MOM

+A.P.E.

+Short for Allied Perpetrators of Evil, A.P.E. is a supervillain group in The New Adventures of Superman.
+First appearing in "The Men from A.P.E.", the line-up consists of Lex Luthor, Toyman, Prankster, and Warlock.
+In "A.P.E.
+Strikes Back", Luthor and Warlock get back together as A.P.E. with Brainiac as its new member.

 Altered Strain

 Altered Strain was formed after the Invasion, all its known members carriers of the metagene who manifest no powers.
 They saw themselves as natural leaders, and wanted the U.S. government to find a way to turn on everyone's metagene.
 They first appear in Wonder Woman Annual #3.